mkmozgawa/blog/src/pages/pages/2019-11-16---about/index.md

 path: "/about"
 ---

-I'm a Quality Assurance Engineer dabbling with security and computer vision.
+I'm a Quality Assurance Engineer with a strong security background, dabbling in computer vision.
 Currently working at [Netguru](https://netguru.com/).
 I also play with the [Sealcode CTF team](https://ctftime.org/team/111943).

 I ❤︎ learning new things and sharing my knowledge with others, hence this blog.
 (It also serves as a reference sheet for me.)